akarkin1/vpnbot/docker/mc-server/README.md

 - The server automatically accepts the Minecraft EULA
 - All world data is stored in the container's `/data` directory
 - Logs, crash reports, and other temporary files are excluded from backups

+## Troubleshooting

+### Permission Issues

+If you encounter permission errors like `java.nio.file.AccessDeniedException: /data/server.properties`, this is because the base image (itzg/minecraft-server) expects to manage server.properties itself based on environment variables.
+The scripts have been designed to avoid directly modifying files in the /data directory to prevent these permission issues:

+1. Server properties are configured through environment variables rather than direct file modifications
+2. Temporary files (like the last active timestamp) are stored in /tmp rather than in the /data directory

+If you need to customize server properties, use the appropriate environment variables as documented in the [itzg/minecraft-server documentation](https://github.com/itzg/docker-minecraft-server).